berkeleymt/berkeley.mt/content/news/2025-04-05_bmmt-2025-logistics.md

 At check-in, coaches will receive:

-- An envelope for submitting the Puzzle Round for each team in their organization. **Teams will not be able to compete in the Puzzle Round without this envelope.** It is the coaches responsibility to pass the envelopes to the students.

 - A sticker sheet containing name tags for each student with their ID, as well as their room assignments. **Students are responsible for remembering their student ID throughout the day.
 If a student writes an incorrect ID on their